-STEP 1: The Employee or the Union will present the grievance to the agency Human Resource Director or his or her designee.
-The Employee or Union will also provide an informational copy of the grievance to their institutional, regional or district Human Resources Office where applicable.
+STEP 1: The Employee or the Union will present the grievance to the Office of Administration, Bureau of Organization Management, Grievance and Arbitration Division.
+The preferred method is to send an email to the Office of Administration, Classification Grievance resource account (RA-OACLASSIFICATIONGRIEVANCE@pa.gov).
+The Employee or Union will also provide an informational copy of the grievance to their agency Human Resource Director or his or her designee, and to their institutional, regional or district Human Resources Office where applicable.
 The Employee or the Union shall attach to the grievance a description of the job.
-The Employer will respond in writing within 45 working days of receipt of the grievance.